philiptober/profiler/README.md

 ## Features

 ### New Features
++ a new control/button to (de)activate a profile
++ possibility to add an image
++ javascript inside a plugin instead of 'loose' javascript

+### All Features
++ a new control/button to (de)activate a profile
++ possibility to add an image
++ javascript inside a plugin instead of 'loose' javascript
 + view for account specific data incl. roles
 + view for editing account data
 + view for editing roles (custom select box)